grafana/agent/docs/_index.md

 code from the official platforms.
 It uses Prometheus for metrics collection, Grafana Loki for log collection, and [OpenTelemetry Collector](https://github.com/open-telemetry/opentelemetry-collector) for trace collection.

+Grafana Agent uses less memory on average than Prometheus – by doing less (only focusing on `remote_write`-related functionality).

+Grafana Agent allows for deploying multiple instances of the Agent in a cluster and only scraping metrics from targets that running at the same host.
+This allows distributing memory requirements across the cluster rather than pressurizing a single node.

 ## Metrics